siphiwemanda/banned_book_project/README.md

 ####Deployment

-- API is hosted live via Heroku
+- API is hosted live via Heroku - https://bannedbooks.herokuapp.com/

 ##local installation

 Clone this repository
+Install the requirements in the requirements.txt script Set the environment variables in the setup.sh file
-Install the requirement in the requirement document RUN the app: `FLASK_APP=app.py FLASK_DEBUG=true flask run`
+RUN the app: `FLASK_APP=app.py FLASK_DEBUG=true flask run`

+##Roles
+Datamanger - access to delete, post and patch

+Editor - acesss to patch

+postman collection can be used to get JWT if current variables set in the setup.sh file  have expired